Showing top 0 results 0 results found

 If you want to be featured, act like someone worth featuring.
-Don’t be fake just to grab headlines.
+Don’t act fake just to grab headlines.
 People will smell unnatural behavior and glossy campaigns.

 Instead, make everything you do for your customers so extraordinary that the media will approach you first.
-You'll delight your current customers and get attention from new ones at the same time.
+You will delight your current customers, and get attention from new ones at the same time.

 If you want to be featured,

-Just make sure your website is linked whenever you’re being mentioned.
-That is often overlooked when all the hard work is done.
+Just make sure your website is linked whenever you’re mentioned.
+That final bit is often overlooked when all the hard work is already done.

 Make sure you’re easily discoverable on social media.
-Keep your creativity for content, while your accounts’ names are simple and clear.
+Keep your creativity for content, while your accounts’ names are simple and obvious.
 It’s “IKEA,” not “Awesome_furniture_for*everyone*,” right?